Not since the deliciously wicked Suri’s Burn Book has a blog so completely taken the social media world by storm.

 “Maybe it will help to think about why you decided to become a parent.
 Most likely you were bored and looking for someone to serve.
 Now that you have the opportunity to make your life mean something, do your best.
 Wake up with a smile on your face and say this fourteen times, ‘Broken food is disgusting, when I serve it I look a little ugly,'” writes the little dictator.

-Here’s a recent blog post the Honest Toddler wrote about the Super Nanny:
+Here’s an excerpt from a recent blog post the Honest Toddler wrote about the Super Nanny:

 You walk around with that wool cloak looking like the manager of Hogwarts.
 I’m not scared of you.
 The day you come into my home expect Armageddon because I’m going to bring it.
 Nanny, you don’t know my life.
 You don’t know my situation.
 Were you at my birth?
 Are you my midwife?
 No. So you don’t know what I need.